-In contrast to the various initiatives aimed at expanding product lines and trading links, there was some movement in the direction of retrenchment.
-In particular, the low level of dealers' margins in relation to exchange fees maintained the pressure to reduce trading costs through a rationalisation of services.
+Some evidence of market retrenchment particular, the low level of dealers' margins in relation to exchange fees maintained the pressure to reduce trading costs through a rationalisation of services.
 Important cost reduction measures included an agreement between the CBOT and the CME to establish a common banking facility and the merger between LIFFE and the London Commodity Exchange.